 Depending on the app you choose, you may be charged anywhere from $10 to installing them for free.
 Even if you choose to install a backup app, it’s a good idea to keep Google’s backup option turned on as well.

 Anytime you can eliminate a possible point of stress in your life, it’s a good idea.
-By turning on the backup settings for your Android, you ensure that while just about anything could go wrong with your phone, the data you have stored on it will remain intact.
+By turning on the backup settings for your Android (and making sure the information on your computer, iPhone, iPad or Mac is also safe), you ensure that while just about anything could go wrong with your phone, the data you have stored on it will remain intact.